21 Best Burns Night Events in Yorkshire 2026

 Burns Night at the Sitwell Arms Hotel

-Address: The Sitwell Arms Hotel, 39 Station Road, Renishaw, Sheffield, S21 3WF
+Address: The Sitwell Arms Hotel, 39 Station Road, Renishaw, S21 3WF

 Why do you celebrate Burns Night?